 The idea of taming capitalism does not eliminate the underlying tendency for capitalism to generate harms; it simply counteracts their effects.
-This is like a medicine which effectively deals with symptoms rather than with the underlying causes of a health problem.
+This is like a medicine that effectively deals with symptoms rather than with the underlying causes of a health problem.
 Sometimes that is good enough.
 Parents of newborn babies are often sleep-deprived and prone to headaches.
 One solution is to take an aspirin and cope; another is to get rid of the baby.
 Sometimes neutralizing the symptom is better than trying to get rid of the underlying cause.

 Of course, not every reform of the rules governing capitalism, even those that are intended to neutralize some of the harms of capitalism, can be thought of as anti-capitalist.
-For example, banking regulation that is designed to prevent insider trading or system-disrupting speculative risk-taking are better thought of as simply helping to stabilize capitalism, protecting capitalism from its own internal self-destructive tendencies.
-Or regulation of fishing to prevent to collapse of fishing stocks simply solves a collective action problem faced by large scale capitalist fishing.
+Banking regulation that is designed to prevent system-disrupting speculative risk-taking and regulation of stock-markets designed to prevent insider-trading are better thought of as simply helping to stabilize capitalism, protecting capitalism from its own internal self-destructive tendencies.
+Regulation of fishing to prevent to collapse of fishing stocks simply solves a collective action problem faced by large-scale capitalist fishing.
 Anti-capitalist reforms are reforms that introduce in one way or another egalitarian, democratic and solidaristic values and principles into the operation of capitalism.
-Such reforms may also help stabilize capitalism - indeed, this is partially what makes them possible - but they do so in ways which also make capitalism less capitalistic.
+Such reforms may also help stabilize capitalism - indeed, this is partially what makes them possible - but they do so in ways that also make the system as a whole function in a less purely capitalistic way.

 In what is sometimes called the "Golden Age of Capitalism" - roughly the three decades following World War II - social democratic policies, especially in those places where they were most thoroughly implemented, did a fairly good job at moving in the direction of a more humane economic system.
-More specifically, three clusters of state policies created new rules in which capitalism operated in ways that counteracted the harms of capitalism and, to a variable degree, embodied egalitarian, democratic and solidaristic values:
+More specifically, three clusters of state policies created new rules in which capitalism operated that counteracted some of the harms of capitalism and, to a variable degree, embodied egalitarian, democratic and solidaristic values:

-- 1. Some of the most serious risks people experience in their lives -- especially around health, employment, and income were reduced through a fairly comprehensive system of publicly mandated and funded social insurance. - 2.
+- 1. Some of the most serious risks people experience in their lives especially around health, employment, and income were reduced through a fairly comprehensive system of publicly mandated and funded social insurance. - 2.
 The state assumed responsibility for the provision of an expansive set of public goods paid for through a robust system of relatively high taxation.
-These public goods included basic and higher education, vocational skill formation, public transportation, cultural activities, recreational facilities, research and development, and macroeconomic stability.
-Some of these mostly benefits capitalists, but many provided for broad benefits for people in general. - 3.
-The state also created a regulatory regime designed to deal with the most serious negative externalities of the behavior of investors and firms in capitalist markets: pollution, product and workplace hazards, predatory market behavior, etc. Again, some of these regulations were strictly in the service of the interests of capitalists, but some also protected the welfare of workers and the broader population.
+These public goods included basic and higher education, vocational skill formation, public transportation, cultural activities, recreational facilities, research and development.
+Some of these mostly benefited capitalists, but many provided for broad benefits for people in general. - 3.
+The state also created a regulatory regime designed to deal with the most serious negative externalities of the behavior of investors and firms in capitalist markets: pollution, product and workplace hazards, predatory market behavior, asset market volatility, etc. Again, some of these regulations were strictly in the service of the interests of capitalists, but some also protected the welfare of workers and the broader population.